sejalkailashyadav/product-management-systemm/README.md

 ## User Management Module

-> Admin can add/edit/delete users
+> Admin can add/edit/delete user
 > Users can have roles (Admin or User)
 > Roles can have permissions (e.g. manage products, manage categories, manage users)
 > Users can also have individual permissions (e.g. view products, view orders)